quanser/student-competition-resources-ros/Virtual_ROS_Resources/Virtual_ROS_Development_Guide.md

 This example will install pytransform3d and pyqtgraph everytime the container is started. **As you develop in the Development Container**, make sure you record any packages installed via `apt` in the Docker file mentioned above.

-**IMPORTANT:** If you ever download the ACC_Resources.zip file and run the `setup_linux.py` file again, this will create a new ACC_Development folder and record a backup of your previous one.
-Make sure to copy any changes made to `Dockerfile.quanser` over to the new ACC_Development folder.
+**IMPORTANT:** If you ever run `setup_linux.py` again, this will create a new ACC_Development folder and record a backup of your previous one.
+Make sure to retrieve your `Dockerfile.quanser` from the backup folder.

 ## How to add Python packages via `pip3` that persist